labd/go-commercelayer-sdk/api/docs/FixedPricePromotionDataRelationships.md

 `func (o *FixedPricePromotionDataRelationships) HasSkus() bool`

 HasSkus returns a boolean if a field has been set.

-### GetEvents

-`func (o *FixedPricePromotionDataRelationships) GetEvents() AuthorizationDataRelationshipsEvents`

-GetEvents returns the Events field if non-nil, zero value otherwise.

-### GetEventsOk

-`func (o *FixedPricePromotionDataRelationships) GetEventsOk() (*AuthorizationDataRelationshipsEvents, bool)`

-GetEventsOk returns a tuple with the Events field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEvents

-`func (o *FixedPricePromotionDataRelationships) SetEvents(v AuthorizationDataRelationshipsEvents)`

-SetEvents sets Events field to given value.

-### HasEvents

-`func (o *FixedPricePromotionDataRelationships) HasEvents() bool`

-HasEvents returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)